1965 Consul 224 #5 224 128667

 Bottom line: what a great typewriter.
 Maybe not as tough as an Olympia, but very good nevertheless.
 Similar sized Olivettis are lightyears behind.

-Things then got... complex.
-I moved from Valladolid to my village, and suddenly found myself with a lot of room available at home, so the small collection is turning into something bigger, a nuisace for my family and a great source of satisfaction for me.
+A collection that started small grew into something bigger, a nuisace for my family and a great source of satisfaction for me.